orbisgis/h2gis/docs/UpdateGeometrySRID.md

 ### Examples

-Create a table and insert a POINT with a SRID equal to 0
+Create a table named `GEO_POINT` and insert a POINT with a SRID equal to 0
 ```sql
 CREATE TABLE GEO_POINT (THE_GEOM GEOMETRY(POINT));
 INSERT INTO GEO_POINT VALUES('SRID=0;POINT(0 0)');